Par4All/par4all/examples/P4A/Stars-pm/README.txt

-Stars-pm is a particle-mesh N-body cosmological simulation, written by Dominique Aubert and Mehdi Amini.
+Stars-PM is a particle-mesh N-body cosmological simulation, written by Dominique Aubert and Mehdi Amini from Observatoire Astronomique de Strasbourg.

 Here we present 5 different executions of the same C sequential code: